act-rules/act-rules.github.io/_rules/word-spacing-not-important-9e45ec.md

 ## Assumptions

-There is no mechanism available on the page to adjust [word-spacing][].
-If there is such a mechanism, failing this rule might not mean [success criterion 1.4.12 Text spacing](https://www.w3.org/TR/WCAG21/#text-spacing) is not satisfied.
+- There is no mechanism available on the page to adjust word spacing.
+If there is such a mechanism, failing this rule might not mean [Success Criterion 1.4.12 Text Spacing][sc1412] is not satisfied.

+- This rule assumes that WCAG's meaning for the "Word spacing style property" is literally the value of the CCS `word-spacing` property rather than the actual space between words.
+The value of the CSS property is _added_ to whichever spacing already exist (for example, the size of the space character).
+Thus, the actual space between words is larger than the value of the `word-spacing` property.
+If [Success Criterion 1.4.12 Text Spacing][sc1412] is concerned by the actual space between words, then this rule may fail (with the `word-spacing` property being too small) while the Success Criterion is still satisfied (with the actual space being enough).

+- This rule assumes text inside the target is not justified.
+The actual space between words may be further adjusted to justify text.
+This results in the space being sometimes larger and sometimes smaller.
+On lines where inter-words space is _added_, this rule may fail while [Success Criterion 1.4.12 Text Spacing][sc1412] is still satisfied (because the added space tip it over the limit); on lines where inter-letters space is _removed_, failing this rule will fail [Success Criterion 1.4.12 Text Spacing][sc1412].
+For elements rendered on multiple lines, it is safe to assume that justification will not always add space.
+For single line elements (for example, a `span` inside a justified `p`), it may end up in a line with added space.
+Note that justifying text is a failure of [Success Criterion 1.4.8 Visual Presentation][sc148]

 ## Accessibility Support